+The specific methods an HDCP Receiver uses to determine which of the two signals, ENC_EN or ENC_DIS, is presented, in consideration of environments where signaling errors may occur, are left to the implementation.
+The HDCP Receiver may also use heuristics based on common usage in its decision, such as assuming that the frame has the same encryption status as the previous frame.
 The active edge of VSYNC is either a rising or falling edge.
 For the purposes of the signaling described above, the HDCP Transmitter and Receiver determine which edge is active by polling VSYNC at the start of the previous Video Data Period.
 If VSYNC is low at this point, then the active edge of VSYNC is defined as a rising edge.
 If VSYNC is high at this point, then the active edge of VSYNC is defined as a falling edge.
 Upon removal or connection of an HDCP Device, the active edge of VSYNC must default to the falling edge.
 In addition, following a VSYNC active edge, no subsequent VSYNC edge may be considered active until a Video Data Period occurs.
 This VSYNC polarity determination is not specified as used for any other purpose than to establish the position of the encryption signaling window position.

 It is required that no Data Island or Video Data, nor any Guard Band, be transmitted during a keep-out period that starts 508 pixels past the active edge of VSYNC and ends 650 pixels past the active edge of VSYNC.
+See the timing diagram in Appendix D.